Table of Contents

 Once you’ve landed at the Montreal-Pierre Elliott Trudeau International Airport, you’ll find there are plenty of ways to get into the city centre (click here).
 The 747 bus is a great option, running 24/7 and costing just 9$ per person.
 Alternatively, you can hail a taxi or Uber, which will cost you around $50 on average.

-How to get around in the city
+How to move around in the city

 The transportation system in Montreal is absolutely one of the best in North America!
 The metro is made up of four main lines that cover most of the city, and the stations often feature distinctive designs, making the journey an experience in itself!